-If you decide to keep chickens, you must ensure that they are kept in a secure manner to prevent them getting out (or other animals getting in).
+If you choose to keep ducks or chickens, keep them in a secure coop or fenced area to prevent them from getting out (or other animals getting in).

-You must also provide them with adequate shelter, food and water at all times and ensure the birds do not produce noise or smells that cause any discomfort or inconvenience for your neighbours.
+You must also provide them with adequate shelter, food and water at all times and minimise noise or smells that might impact your neighbours.